-SPAN 230 Hispanic Cinema
+SPAN 230 Hispanic Cinema F odd 3 SH

 This course introduces students to Latin American, Spanish and Latino cultural, political and socioeconomic issues as portrayed in cinema.
 The course aims at exploring issues such as immigration and exile, globalization, experiences of repression, war and violence, women's roles in contemporary society, and the role that United States' political and economic policies play in Latin American societies.
 Prerequisite: SPAN 210 (may be taken concurrently with SPAN 211G).